 Brush my teeth.

-5 to 10 reps to wake your body up, followed by 2 minutes of stretching.
+Move – 5 to 10 push-ups to wake my body up, followed by 2 minutes of stretching.

-Write and reflect on what I'm grateful for for 5 minutes.
+Gratitude – Write and reflect on what I'm grateful for, for 5 minutes.

 5:00AM to 6:00AM